Molecular Structure as a Prerequisite for Appropriate Biological Function

-Currently, Apogenix utilizes its HERA platform primarily on the preclinical development of CD40 and CD27 agonists.
-Additional HERA fusion proteins targeting HVEM, OX40, GITR, 4-1BB and TRAIL are in the pipeline.
-Collaborations to advance research on and development of these molecules are welcome.
+Currently, Apogenix utilizes its HERA-ligand platform primarily for the preclinical development of CD40 and CD27 agonists.
+Additional HERA-ligands targeting HVEM, OX40, GITR, 4-1BB and TRAIL are in the pipeline.
+Collaborations to advance research and development of these molecules are welcome.
 The TRAIL program is partnered with AbbVie Inc.

 Molecular Structure of TNFSF Proteins

 TNFSF proteins naturally exist as homo-trimers.
 Homo-trimers generally consist of three individual, yet identical polypeptide chains, which form one structural unit.
 As a consequence, TNFSF proteins only show biological activity when their three polypeptide chains are correctly assembled forming one receptor-binding domain (RBD), which in turn binds three receptors.

 All members of the TNFSF are transmembrane proteins.
 They have four functional parts in common:

 - the receptor-binding domain (RBD)

 The RBD is located extracellularly.
 It consists of three identical polypeptide chains and comprises three receptor binding sites.
 Thus, the TNFSF-RBD is considered homo-trimeric and trivalent.
 The N-terminal end of each of the three polypeptide chains is located inside the cell, whereas the C-terminus is found outside of the cell.
 Importantly, all three extracellular ends are in close proximity.